 You are about to read the amazing story of an American woman who followed her husband abroad and shaped a life full of meaning.
-Linda was the first woman to open and manage a store in Istanbul Gran Bazaar, but that’s not her only achievement – all through her life abroad, she managed to reinvent herself and always be in touch with the hosting cultures and populations, turning her curiosity into a means to create and enjoy the countries where she happened to live.
+Linda was the first woman to open and manage a store in Istanbul Gran Bazaar, The Crazy Lady’s Place, but that’s not her only achievement – all through her life abroad, she managed to reinvent herself and always be in touch with the hosting cultures and populations, turning her curiosity into a means to create and enjoy the countries where she happened to live.
 Thank you from the bottom of my heart, Linda, for this incredible interview, the time you took to answer my questions, and for being such an inspiring expat woman.
 Thank you also for the beautiful photos that are the perfect complement to your story.

 You have lived abroad since 1973, and in countries as diverse as Lebanon, Morocco, France, Pakistan and Saudi Arabia – what took you around so much?

 Like most expat women I was the ‘excess baggage’ or ‘trailing spouse’ accompanying my husband wherever he was posted.
 Our first overseas adventure (Turkey) was courtesy of the US Air Force and after that thanks to the US Department of State (Foreign Service).
 In 1997 my husband retired from all of that and we moved ourselves permanently to Istanbul and started the next phase of our life.